 Definition

-The Signal Protocol is the open cryptographic framework that underpins end-to-end encrypted messaging in Signal, WhatsApp, and many sovereignty-focused chat tools.
-It is not a single algorithm but a composition of independent building blocks, each documented in a public specification so that anyone can audit or reimplement it.
-For the sovereign Bitcoiner who treats communication security with the same seriousness as key custody, understanding what the protocol actually guarantees matters.
+The Signal Protocol is the open cryptographic framework that underpins end-to-end encrypted messaging in Signal itself, WhatsApp, and a long list of sovereignty-focused chat tools.
+It is not a single algorithm but a composition of independent building blocks, each documented in a public specification so anyone can audit or reimplement it.
+That openness is the point: the protocol's security case rests on published mathematics and years of formal analysis, not on a vendor's promise.
+For the sovereign Bitcoiner who treats communication security with the same seriousness as key custody, understanding what the protocol actually guarantees — and what it does not — matters.

 The three building blocks

 The framework rests on three published specifications.
-X3DH (Extended Triple Diffie-Hellman) performs the initial key agreement, letting two parties derive a shared secret even when one is offline.
-The Double Ratchet Algorithm then derives a fresh key for every individual message, so compromise of one key never unravels the whole conversation.
-Sesame manages sessions across multiple devices in an asynchronous setting.
-Together they let messages flow whether or not both parties are online at the same moment.
+X3DH (Extended Triple Diffie–Hellman) performs the initial key agreement, letting two parties derive a shared secret even when one is offline, using bundles of pre-published keys fetched from a server.
+The Double Ratchet Algorithm then takes over for the conversation itself, deriving a fresh key for every individual message by combining a continuous key-derivation chain with periodic new Diffie–Hellman exchanges, so the compromise of any one key never unravels the rest.
+Sesame, the third specification, manages sessions across multiple devices in an asynchronous setting.
+Together they let encrypted messages flow whether or not both parties are online at the same moment — the practical property that made end-to-end encryption viable for ordinary mobile messaging.

 What it actually guarantees